What is flexural strength?

 How is flexural strength measured?

-This setup will create the largest bending moment at the center of the specimen, which does not give the best representation of the materials general performance because larger defects near the support points will not affect the measured flexural strength.
+This setup will create the largest bending moment at the centre of the specimen, which does not give the best representation of the materials general performance because larger defects near the support points will not affect the measured flexural strength.

 To allow a better representation of the actual defect density a four-point bending test is used, which spreads the maximum bending moment over a larger area of the sample.